 Once on the open water the river is straight ahead at the site of the White Pine Camp.
 Paddling across the river can be tough in windy conditions, but once you are in the narrower portions of the river the wind is broken up.

 The river can be traveled downstream through breathtaking groves of fragrant water lilies and pickerel weed.
 You will be carried downstream for quite some time.
 There is an amazing camping area on the right about a 1/2 mile from the end of paddling route.
 The river portion is roughly 2.75 miles in length.

-How to get there: From the intersection of Route 3 and Route 86 in Saranac Lake follow Route 86 toward Paul Smiths.
-Continue for around 12.5-miles to White Pine Road on the right.
+Leave Malone on Route 30 South, to the intersection of Route 86 in Paul Smiths.
+Turn right and look for White Pine Road on the left.
 Follow White Pine Road for 0.3 miles to the state launch site on the left.

 Continue for another 1.2 miles to the northern launch are on the left.
 Parking is located roadside near the bridge.

 Both are roadside.
 Use the Osgood Pond Hand Launch Site.